-As Pamela Cobb of the Population Statistics Division, Office for National Statistics reports:
+Emily Knipe, Population Statistics Division, Office for National Statistics, said:

 While many opposite sex couples cohabit with a view to marrying in the future, others choose deliberately to live together and 'opt out' of marriage.
 The same applies to same sex couples, who currently they have the option of civil partnership as well as marriage if they seek to formalise their relationship.

 There remain significant distinctions between the legal status of a married and unmarried couple which are not always fully appreciated by the couple themselves, professionals advising those couples or society at large.